Audio Description in Higher Education

 Tuesday, April 24, 2018, 3:00-4:00

-Presenter: Hadi Ragin, University of Washington; Joe Humbert, Interactive Accessibility
+Presenter: Hadi Rangin, University of Washington; Joe Humbert, Interactive Accessibility

 Join us to learn the basics of using screen reading software to both navigate a website and test for accessibility failures.
 In this webinar, you will learn: how screen readers work; the most useful keystrokes and features of screen readers that are used to navigate web pages; and the differences between the most popular desktop and mobile screen readers.
 You will also get a primer on how to evaluate web pages for accessibility issues using screen reading software.